-The City is authorized to require that a performance bond be posted in an amount equal to 150% of the incomplete work as determined by the design professional.
+The City building official is authorized to require that a performance bond be posted with the City in an amount equal to 150% of the incomplete work as determined by the design professional.
 The bond shall be refundable upon inspection, final approval and request in writing for the refund.
+It shall be the duty of the applicant to request the refund.